© iStock.com/audioundwerbung

 The Berlin-Brandenburg region is driving technology development and application forward.
 Here you will find the right partners for your hydrogen project.

 The energy transition is gaining momentum.
-The state of Berlin has set itself the target of reducing CO2 emissions by 95 percent by 2045 compared to 1990.
-Hydrogen and its derivatives can close the gap between fluctuating electricity generation from renewable energies and energy demand in various sectors (e.g. industry, mobility, heating) due to their versatile storage and transportation capabilities.
+The state of Berlin has set itself the goal of reducing CO₂ emissions by 95 percent compared to 1990 levels by 2045.
+Hydrogen and its derivatives can bridge the gap between fluctuating electricity generation from renewable energies and energy demand in various sectors (e.g., industry, mobility, heating) due to their diverse storage and transport capabilities.
 Hydrogen technologies are therefore highly relevant for the energy systems of the future.

 Broad research